 Tim Crail, Senior Policy Analyst, is our Labor liaison and co-liaison to Portland Parks & Recreation (particularly their Operations departments).
 Tim is a graduate of Lewis and Clark Law School and a member of the Oregon State Bar Association.
 He worked at the State Capitol in Salem as a Legislative Assistant for the 1995, 1997, and 1999 sessions.
 He was Amanda’s campaign treasurer, steering committee chair, and chief advisor during her City Council campaigns in 2006 and 2008, meeting the challenges of the initial runs of Portland's Public Campaign Financing system.
 For nearly ten years, Tim was a home-parent to his two children, volunteering at Markham Elementary School, including three years on the Site Council.
 He served on committees at Metro, SW Neighborhoods, Inc., City of Portland, and Portland Public Schools, and for nine years on the Multnomah County Planning Commission.
 Contact Tim if you have questions, comments, or concerns on the City budget, union bargaining, or State/Federal legislative agendas.
 Tim is also our office's primary press contact.

 Claire Adamsick, Policy Advisor, utilizes her background in public involvement and communications to address constituent concerns and policy issues in Commissioner Fritz’s office.
 Prior to joining the Commissioner’s staff in 2015, Claire supported community-led committees on land use, transportation and livability at the Northeast Coalition of Neighborhoods.
 A native Minnesotan, Claire has called Portland home for over a decade.
-She received her M.A. in Conflict Resolution from Portland State University, and following graduate school, Claire spent a year in Berlin, Germany on a public policy fellowship, working on societal revitalization and mobility initiatives at the United Nations Directorate of the German Federal Foreign Office.
+She received her M.A. in Conflict Resolution from Portland State University.
+Following graduate school, Claire spent a year in Berlin, Germany on a public policy fellowship, working on societal revitalization and mobility initiatives at the United Nations Directorate of the German Federal Foreign Office.
 Claire is currently a member of the City’s Public Involvement Advisory Council (PIAC).
 When not busy chasing after her young son, Emory, Claire can be found resolving disputes on the tennis court or serving as a volunteer mediator and facilitator for Resolutions Northwest.